Cate Le Bon: 2013–2017: Mug Museum and Crab Day

 In 2015, Le Bon collaborated with Tim Presley as DRINKS and released the album Hermits on Holiday in August 2015.
 DRINKS released their second album Hippo Lite in April 2018.

 Le Bon released her fourth studio album, Crab Day, on 15 April 2016 on Drag City to generally favourable reviews.
 The album was produced by Josiah Steinbrick and Noah Georgeson, and again featured Stephen Black (bass) and Huw Evans (guitar), with Stella Mozgawa (drums).
 She noted how the collaboration with Presley had made her realise "that I make music because I love to, not because I have to".
 On tour she was supported by Black and Evans and on occasion by Steinbrick and Josh Klinghoffer, a five-piece that also performs instrumental improvisations under the name BANANA.

 In January 2017, Le Bon released the four-track EP Rock Pool via Drag City.
 It includes her version of the track "I Just Want to Be Good" which she wrote for Sweet Baboo's 2015 album The Boombox Ballads.
 In the same month Leaving Records released Live by BANANA, recorded live during the band's 2016 tour and Le Bon remixed Eleanor Friedberger's song "Are We Good?" from the album Rebound (2018).

+2018–2022: Reward and Pompeii

-In 2018, Le Bon signed with Brooklyn based record label Mexican Summer (Ariel Pink, Jessica Pratt, Connan Mockasin).
-That same year, she joined John Cale of the Velvet Underground onstage at the Barbican Centre with the London Contemporary Orchestra.
+In 2018, Le Bon signed with Brooklyn based record label Mexican Summer.
+That same year, she joined John Cale onstage at the Barbican Centre with the London Contemporary Orchestra.

-Le Bon released her fifth studio album, Reward via Mexican Summer on 24 May 2019.
+Le Bon released her fifth studio album, Reward, via Mexican Summer on 24 May 2019.
 Reward was nominated for the Mercury Prize.
 It was followed by her sixth full-length studio album, Pompeii, on 4 February 2022, again via Mexican Summer.
 Le Bon began working on Pompeii during the first wave of the COVID-19 pandemic in Wales.